BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-the-discoveries.md

 ------------------------------------------

 I received this book as a gift from my grandfather when I was around college age.
-He had excellent taste in books, and in many other things.
+He had excellent taste in books, among other things.
 He was a medical doctor with well-developed intellectual passions outside of medicine.
 They included mathematics, computing, and philosophy.

 Each chapter is a different breakthrough scientific paper from the 20th century, as well as commentary on it.